Code-Institute-Submissions/milestone_2_rpoas/README.md

 ## To Do
 ### Readme
+x Fix links to wireframes
 - Home Wireframe
-- Fix links to wireframes

 ### Home Page
 x Add Gallery of committee members